Paperchase: History

 Borders Group Inc. closed all of its stores in February 2011, 19 years after the Borders brothers sold the business and 16 years after becoming a public company.
-The company filed for Chapter 11 bankruptcy, which led to the closure of 399 stores and the liquidation of assets.
+The company entered a company voluntary arrangement (similar to Chapter 11), which led to the closure of 399 stores and the liquidation of assets.

 As of January 2013, the company had over 130 retail points of sale, a mix of concessions and standalone stores.
 These were primarily based in the UK, with several in Dubai and a few in Denmark, The Netherlands, France and Germany.
 One of their first flagship stores was on Tottenham Court Road and was known as 'Paperchase Heaven' because of its location, size and range of products.
 A new store opened in the White Rose Centre in Leeds in June 2013, and another flagship store was opened in March 2013 at Buchanan Street in Glasgow.

 In January 2021, Paperchase was on the brink of administration after most of its stores were closed over the Christmas period because of COVID-19.
 The firm filed a notice to appoint administrators to give them breathing space while it worked out a rescue plan.
 At that time, the company had 127 stores and about 1,500 employees.
 Later that month, it was announced that Paperchase would be purchased by Primera Capital through a legal entity, Aspen Phoenix Newco Limited.

 In August 2022, Paperchase was sold to a private investment firm led by the retail investor Steve Curtis.
 The company went into administration on 30 January 2023.
 Tesco purchased the brand and intellectual property, but not its 106 stores and website, on 31 January 2023, leaving the future of 820 staff in doubt.